Piedmont Environmental Council raises $15,000 to purchase, distribute milk for food banks

 “Our initial expectations, based on conversations with these two food banks was that there was a need for about 250 gallons per week,” said Matt Coyle, the PEC Buy Fresh Buy Local coordinator, in a May 11 email.

-He continued, “We expected to raise about $10,000 but are thrilled that our supporters have been so enthusiastic about the initiative and have generously exceed our initial expectations.”
+He continued, “We expected to raise about $10,000 but are thrilled that our supporters have been so enthusiastic about the initiative and have generously exceeded our initial expectations.”

+The milk will be purchased from Maryland & Virginia Milk Producers Cooperative Association - which is comprised of about 1,000 producers on the east coast - through a subsidiary, Maola Milk & Ice Cream Company, based in North Carolina.

+Ken Smith, the owner of Cool Lawn Farm and Moo Thru in Remington, helped coordinate the purchase.
+Cool Lawn Farm is a member of the MVMPCA.
+“This transaction supports all local dairy farms,” Smith said of the PEC purchase.
+“Cool Lawn Farm and Moo Thru receive no financial compensation in this transaction.”

-In the press release, Coyle said, “We saw an opportunity, and felt a responsibility, to step in to support local producers while helping the food insecure through two local food pantries.”
+In a May 11 press release, Coyle said, “We saw an opportunity, and felt a responsibility, to step in to support local producers while helping the food insecure through two local food pantries.”

-Cool Lawn Farm has been in operation since 1970 and is owned by Ken Smith.
-The Smith family also owns and operates Moo Thru, an ice cream shop, in Remington.

 “But when schools shut down in March, we found ourselves without a viable avenue to sell and distribute that milk.
 On top of that, Moo Thru has lost about 30 to 40 percent of its business as well,” Smith said.